Fancystacks/ArcadeJS/README.md

  <img src="https://user-images.githubusercontent.com/38336934/97515575-f009fb80-1956-11eb-8e81-0d596adeb14c.png" width="490" height="350">

-Game is over once Pacman collides with a ghost
+- Game is over once Pacman collides with a ghost

+- Eating all dots will also result in 'game over'

-Score shows up in the scoreboard
+- Final score shows up in the scoreboard